 We can marvel at big whitetail racks all day long, but it's hard to top a deer with a whole extra antler.

-Former Michigan legislator Steve Lindberg posted a photo on a particularly unusual deer on his Facebook page Sunday.
+Former Michigan legislator Steve Lindberg posted a photo on a particularly unusual deer on his Facebook page just prior to the 2019 deer season.

 This was no albino or piebald buck; it wasn't a big, non-typical farm deer that somehow got out.
 No, this buck had three antlers.